simbricks/simbricks/doc/user/howto.rst

 found in the module :mod:`simbricks.orchestration.simulators`.
-Instantiating :class:`~simbricks.orchestration.simulators.HostSim` requires you to specify a :class:`~simbricks.orchestration.nodeconfig.NodeConfig`, which contains the configuration for your host, for example its networking settings, how much system memory it should have, and most importantly, which application to run by assigning an :class:`~simbricks.orchestration.nodeconfig.AppConfig`.
+Instantiating :class:`~simbricks.orchestration.simulators.HostSim` requires you to specify a :class:`~simbricks.orchestration.nodeconfig.NodeConfig`, which contains the configuration for your host, for example, its networking settings, how much system memory it should have, and most importantly, which applications to run by assigning an :class:`~simbricks.orchestration.nodeconfig.AppConfig`.
 You can find predefined classes for node and app configs in the module :mod:`simbricks.orchestration.nodeconfig`, feel free to add new ones or just